dbw7/m3-one-click-demo/readmes/m3-deploy.README.md

 </details>
 <br>

-5. Define virsh network egress and provisioning (only if you've completed step 4)
+5. Define virsh egress and provisioning networks (This configuration is specific to step 4)
-   - Cd into the libvirt directory within the metal3-demo that was cloned earlier
+   - CD into the libvirt directory within the metal3-demo that was cloned earlier
    - Define and start the networks
    ```
    virsh net-define egress.xml; virsh net-start egress